indiamcq/simplekeys/readme.md

 ## Simplekeys places an icon in your system tray

 If it is not visible, open up the tray overflow and drag the icon into the system tray.
 Then it should stay visible.
+The following is how mine looks.

 ![Icon in tray](resources/nokeysiconintray.GIF)

 Left clicking the icon produces this menu.
+Of course if you remove or add items then yours will look different.

 ![Left click menu](resources/leftclickmenu.gif)